NAV on 2021/04/12

 Sage SCI Protection Solution FoF - Dec 19

 The FoF is a combination of underlying managers all of whom have proven track records and the ability to generate significant outperformance over time.
-The look through asset allocation of the FoF (i.e. the split between equities and fixed interest, and South African and foreign assets) reflects the aggregate asset allocation decisions of the five underlying managers each of whom have the discretion to implement their best investment view.
+The look through asset allocation of the FoF (i.e. the split between equities and fixed interest, and South African and foreign assets) reflects the aggregate asset allocation decisions of underlying managers each of whom have the discretion to implement their best investment view.